john-science/python_for_scientists/classes/13_pandas/lecture_13.md

  * read_table (general delimited text file)
  * read_pickle (preserved pandas data structure)

 In most cases, all you need to provide as an argument is the filepath.
-Each type has its own variety of optional arguments, and touch briefly on a few useful ones.
+Each type has its own variety of optional arguments, and we'll touch briefly on a few useful ones.

   * header (int): If not given, pandas will use row 0 as the header line and the start of the data.
 This is useful if your file has a header/comment block and the data starts several lines down.
 If your file has no header, set header=None to avoid having the first line used at the header.